 The process of envisioning and creating the WMP involved more than 20 partners, and extended through more than 5 years, with plan development actually getting underway in 2017.
-(The list of project partners appears in page II of the document introductions.
+(The list of project partners appears in the document acknowledgements section.
 A full report of committee meetings and actions is included as Appendix B.)